pdm-project/pdm/docs/usage/lockfile.md

 # Lock file

-PDM installs packages exclusively from the existing lock file named `pdm.lock`.
-This file serves as the sole source of truth for installing dependencies.
+PDM synchronizes dependencies using a locked resolution, normally stored in `pdm.lock`.
+Depending on the command, PDM can reuse that resolution or create a new one before installing packages.
 The lock file contains essential information such as:

 - All packages and their versions
 - The file names and hashes of the packages